JKO for Landau: a variational particle method for homogeneous Landau equation: Stochasticity-accelerated JKO scheme

-\end{theorem} As mentioned earlier, the main difference between our method with the vanilla mini-batch SGD is the treatment of the indices $i$ and $j$.
-Consequently, the corresponding gradient needs to be estimated differently.
+\end{theorem} As mentioned earlier, the main difference between our method and the vanilla mini-batch SGD is the treatment of the indices $i$ and $j$.
+Consequently, the corresponding gradient needs to be estimated differently. \begin{proof} Combining Lemma \ref{sgd_lemma1} and \ref{sgd_lemma2}, we have